-Significant woodlands, as shown on Appendix 1 to this Official Plan, represent those areas of the Town where larger woodland areas remain relatively undisturbed.
-Development and site alterations involving woodlands identified on Appendix 1 shall not be permitted unless the development is supported by an environmental impact study or other appropriate study to assess the impact of development and that there will be no negative impacts on the ecological function of the wood land and as much of the wood land, as possible, is to be preserved and enhanced.
+Significant wwwoodl-Lands, as shown on Appendix 1 Schedule "A" to this Official Plan, represent those areas of the Town where larger wood-land areas remain relatively undisturbed.
+Development and site alterations within involving significant wood-lands identified on Appendix 1 shall not be permitted unless the development is supported by an environmental impact study or other appropriate study to assess the impact of development and that there will be no negative impacts on the ecological function of the wood land and as much of the wood land, as possible, is to be preserved and enhanced.
 Council may, as a condition of development approval, require the replacement of wood land equal to three times the area that is destroyed by the development or site alteration.